suvro5495/Blockchain-programming/README.md

 # 🌐 Blockchain Fundamentals in Python

 Welcome to the **Blockchain Fundamentals** GitHub repository!
 This project demonstrates the basic principles of blockchain technology using Python.
 It includes the creation of blocks, mining, and a decentralized peer-to-peer network simulation.
-The code is well-documented and visualizes the blockchain network using `networkx` and `matplotlib`.
+The code is well-documented and visualizes the blockchain network using `hashlib`, `networkx` and `matplotlib`.

 ## 📂 Repository Structure